Ben Hatskin: Winnipeg Jets

-In 1967, Ben Hatskin tried to win a National Hockey League franchise during the league's expansion.
+Ben Hatskin founded the Winnipeg Jets who joined the Western Canada Junior Hockey League in 1967.
+In 1967, Hatskin tried to win a National Hockey League franchise during the league's expansion.
 His bid failed, which fueled his desire to help create a new, rival league, the World Hockey Association, in 1972.
 Hatskin knew that the credibility of the WHA depended on getting established hockey stars to join its teams.
 He aggressively sought out the services of Bobby Hull for his team, the Winnipeg Jets, and eventually signed Hull to a contract estimated to be worth at least $1.75 million.

 Although it was one of the more successful teams in the WHA, winning 3 Avco Cups in 1976, 1978 and 1979.
 Hatskin had to ask for a public subsidy to keep the financially troubled Jets alive after 1974.

 The team was absorbed into the NHL in 1979 with Hatskin selling the Jets to Barry Shenkarow.
 The club later relocated to Arizona and became the Phoenix Coyotes following the 1995-96 season.